Stubborn-z/KELESC/README.md

 ## Data Preparation
-You can download the dataset [here](http://lcl.uniroma1.it/wsdeval/home) and put it in the data folder.
+You can download the dataset [raganato framework](http://lcl.uniroma1.it/wsdeval/home) and put it in the data folder.
 ## Run the WSD Model on the Dataset
 We recommend use cuda to accelerate the inference.
 Make sure you have generated the necessary files and put the dataset file in the `data/` directory.
 ```shell